top of page

 La Loba opens the door to the realms of Enchantment and Mystery.
 She guides us through Darkness and Shadowlands until we find our way Home.
 Are you ready to walk on the wild side with her?

-(Rework this paragraph) This immersion offers women who crave a wilder and deeper life an invitation to connect with their primal wisdom and shed cultural conditioning, social expectations, and anything in the way of living a soulful life.
+This immersion offers women who crave a wilder and deeper life an invitation to connect with their primal wisdom and shed the things that get in the way of living a soulful life.
 Soul Canyon is for women ready to go beyond thinking and reading about these concepts and embody the journey of the wild woman.

 How long has it been since you've tended to the wild voice and the primal creature within you? â€‹â€‹